 |Additional Information:||The original publication is available on http://ieeexplore.ieee.org/xpl/RecentIssue.jsp?puNumber=78|

 |Institution:||Other partners > University of California - UCIrvine (USA)|

-Other partners > Federal University of Santa Catarina - UFSC (BRAZIL)
+Other partners > Universidade Federal de Santa Catarina - UFSC (BRAZIL)

 |Deposited By:||Jean-yves TOURNERET|

 Repository Staff Only: item control page